NIGK22000U Satellite Image Processing and Analysis in the Big Data Era

 Skills:

-• Hands-on experience in parameterization, running and evaluation of the performance of convolutional neural networks for pattern recognition tasks using, e.g., Google Colab and PyTorch,
+• Hands-on experience in parameterization, running and evaluation of the performance of supervised learning methods using, e.g., Google Colab and PyTorch,

 • Progression of skills in Python-based analysis of satellite data using machine learning,

-• Advanced use of cloud-based classification via Google Earth Engine (GEE), and Google Colab.
+• Advanced use of cloud-based classification via Googe Earth Engine (GEE), Google Colab.

 Competencies: